polysoph/research/planning.md

 ## Design Challenge

-> How can we better allow the intermingling of ideas and disciplines within science?
+How can we better allow the intermingling of ideas and disciplines within science?

-Why bother exploring this?

-1. Improved accessiblity of science
+1. To improve the accessiblity of science
-2. Improved quality of ideas
+2. To improve the quality of ideas

 ## Platform Ideas